As a Boston homeschooler, you're part of a rare and extraordinary group. We hope this decade of data encourages you on your journey.

 What Can This Data Teach Us About The Future Of Homeschooling In Boston?

 At the current rate of growth and our analysis of it, Boston homeschoolers are expected to double by 2030.
 Our goal is to make it a little easier for them.
-So we've created a homeschool-friendly calendar and compiled a list of local resources that we hope will provide value for years to come.
+So we've created a homeschool-friendly calendar and compiled a list of local events that we hope will provide value for years to come.

 What do you think about homeschooling in Boston?